 David as king of all Israel takes Jerusalem and makes it his new capital.
 This happened about 1004BC.

 David had ruled in Hebron for seven years now rules from Jerusalem for the next 32 years.

-Now Hiram king of Tyre sent messengers to David, along with cedar logs and carpenters and stonemasons, and they built palace for David.
+Now Hiram king of Tyre sent messengers to David, along with cedar logs and carpenters and stonemasons, and they built the palace for David.

 David Conquers Jerusalem